Justus Sheffield Leads The Yankees Top Five Impact Prospects For 2019

 — RustyRagesRegularly (NYY 73-43) (@RustyRages) August 11, 2018

 Domingo Acevedo has the kind of stuff that can help the Yankees, the question is, in what role?
 He can start and he can relieve.
 His stuff translates to handling either role capably, but to help as a starter, it would likely mean that Sabathia has to retire to make room for him.
 The bullpen is full of options, but Sonny Gray and a couple more guys out there may be moving on this winter.
-He has a 100+ MPH fastball and is rated as having one of the best changeups in the minors, making for a filthy combination.
+He has a 100-plus MPH fastball and is rated as having one of the best changeups in the minors, making for a filthy combination.
 The Yankees have him starting still, and his numbers are encouraging.
 When he joins the Yankees will mostly depend on how Cashman retools this winter.

 Chance Adams, Thairo Estrada, and Erik Swanson all have the potential to make an impact in 2019 also, except they each come with big question marks.
 It is possible that one or all of these three players are offered in trade packages this winter to bring in some players that are a bit more polished right now.
 While it isn’t the way most people think of helping their team, sometimes being traded is what works out best for everyone.